-Finland is the world’s tenth most forested country, and about 80 per cent of its surface is wooded.
+Finland is the world’s eleventh most forested country, and some three quarters of its surface is wooded.
 Most of the forests are in commercial use, and trees are grown for the needs of the forest owners and industry.
 In commercial forests, too, the aim is to preserve biodiversity.
 Old-growth forests and forests in their natural state, for example, are protected to ensure forest biodiversity.
 Protection helps to preserve species and habitats.

 You can walk or hunt in the forests and gather berries and mushrooms.
 Apart from a few regional exceptions, everyone can pick forest berries and mushrooms.

 The Metinfo services provide information related to forest management and use and silviculture.

 The forestry of Forest and Park Service, environmental issues and high technology.

 - Forests link

 Forest policy, commercial forests, recreational forests and legislation.

 Ministry of Agriculture and Forestry